pgbackrest/pgbackrest/USERGUIDE.md

 #### `stanza` section

-A stanza defines a backup for a specific database.
-The stanza section must define the base database path and host/user if the database is remote.
+A stanza defines the backup configuration for a specific PostgreSQL database cluster.
+The stanza section must define the database cluster path and host/user if the database cluster is remote.
 Also, any global configuration sections can be overridden to define stanza-specific settings.

 ##### `db-host` key

-Define the database host.
-Used for backups where the database host is different from the backup host.
+Define the database cluster host.
+Used for backups where the database cluster host is different from the backup host.
 ```
 required: n
 example: db-host=db.domain.com